jkarma0920/MovieProject1/README.md

  * IMDb (API): user ratings
  * The Numbers (webscraping): bankability of top industry figures

-## How a movies success is measured
+## How a movie's success is measured
 A films success is dependant on multiple factors:
  * User Reviews
  * Box Office Performance